Zohal987654321/Merchandize-Sales-Analysis/README.md

 - **Custom Tables and Star Schema Models:** For efficient data organization and querying.
 - **RFM Analysis for Customer Segmentation and Product Growth Segmentation Techniques:** To better understand and segment customers and products for targeted marketing efforts.

 By leveraging these tools and techniques, I was able to deliver clear and actionable insights, ultimately helping Lee's merchandise business make informed decisions and drive growth.
-It took me two weeks to complete this analysis from start to end.
+It took me two weeks of focussed work to complete this analysis from start to end.

----
+Below is definition of customer categories.

 I appreciate your feedback regarding its design and utility value.